bcgov/aries-vcr/README.md

 ### Verifiable Credentials

 A verifiable credential is data issued to, and held by an entity.
-Verifiable indicates the credential is rendered tamper-evident and in a manner whereby the issuer can be cryptographically verified.[^2] Data contained in a verifiable credential is organized into individual claims.
+Verifiable indicates the credential is rendered tamper-evident and in a manner whereby the issuer can be cryptographically verified.<sup id="a2">[2](#f2)</sup> Data contained in a verifiable credential is organized into individual claims.
 Claims within a credential can be about different subjects (e.g entities) and may be verifiable individually.

 ### Links to Emerging DID and Verifiable Credentials Standards